esheldon/smatch/README.md

 Timings
 --------

-For catalogs with object density of the Dark Energy Survey, higher `nside` results in faster search times, with some tradeoff in memory usage.
+For catalogs with object density of the Dark Energy Survey, searching within 10 arcseconds, higher `nside` results in faster search times, with some tradeoff in memory usage.
 4096 or 2048 are probably sufficient for this use case.

 ![Timings vs nside](data/smatch-times.png?raw=true "Timings vs Nside for DES catalogs")

+For larger search radii, smaller nside for larger area pixels works better; for example with the same catalog and a 200 arcsec search radius, nside=2048 is faster.